 Anyways, this saying goes back to at least the early 17th century, as it's used by two different playwrights from this time period; their names being Thomas Dekkar and William Shakespeare.
 In Dekkar's play Patient Grissel from 1603, it reads:

 "FAR: Asking for some Greek poet, to him he fails.
 I’ll be sworn he knows not so much as one

 character of the tongue.

 Not long after this, Shakespeare uses the expression in Julius Casear, 1616:

 CASCA: Nay, an I tell you that, I'll ne'er look you i' the face again: but those that

 understood him smiled at one another and shook their heads; but, for mine own

 part, it was Greek to me."

-* I've recently started to watch football whenever I find it airing on television, but as of right now, the rules of the game are greek to me.
+* I turned on the TV and switched the channel to a soccer game, but as of right now, the rules of the game are greek to me.